 Computer and information sciences is the top-paid Class of 2019 discipline at the master’s-degree level, according to preliminary results reported to NACE.

 compensation, salaries, surveys, spotlight

-The overall average starting salary for the Class of 2017 is $50,516, up just 0.3 percent over last year’s final average starting salary for the Class of 2016.
+At $50,944, the overall average starting salary for the Class of 2018 is less than 1 percent higher than the final average salary for the Class of 2017.